jch/jch.github.io/src/2016-01-14-how-to-have-effective-one-on-ones.md

 # How to have an effective one on one

 I have half hour weekly one on one meetings with my manager, Dave.
 We usually talk about work, life, and career goals.
-It gives us a time to pause and reflect on everything at a high level.
-Before we had started these, it felt uncomfortable to give feedback to one another without feeling like someone was in trouble.
-Having regular and short meetings makes it easy to highlight achievements before we forget them, and also to bring up concerns before they grow.
+It is our time to pause and reflect on these things at a high level.
+Before these meetings, it felt uncomfortable to give feedback to each another without implying something was wrong.
+Having regular and short meetings allows us to highlight achievements before we forget them, and also to bring up small concerns before they grow.

-Although we meeting regularly, this doesn't mean we take this time for granted.
-I've found that good one on one meetings follow some patterns.
+Although we meet regularly, we don't take this time for granted.
+Good one on one meetings follow some patterns.
 I'm still refining these, but here are a few:

 ## Write an agenda

-I spend roughly 15 minutes preparing a bulleted list agenda for what I want to talk about the night before the meeting.
-The list gives Dave a preview of what's on my mind, and a chance to gather relevant information before our meeting.
-It's also useful during the meeting because it gives us an outline to make sure we forget anything.
+The night before each meeting, I spend roughly 15 minutes preparing an agenda with bullet points of topics I want to cover.
+This agenda gives Dave a preview, and a chance to gather relevant information before our meeting.
+It's also useful during the meeting as an outline.
 I usually include:

-* review from last week's meeting (I'll talk about this later)
+* review last week's meeting
-* one sentence about high level accomplishments
+* high level accomplishments
-* team members that are doing a great job and deserve recognition
+* recognition for team members that are doing a great job
-* questions, if any
+* questions
-* reminders about upcoming dates, events, personal life items
+* reminders about upcoming events

-Here's an example agenda from a recent meeting:

-* cloud: continue query scoping work, reviews, parser improvements for long term
-* orgs: mostly code reviews, on-boarding new team members, passive maintenance role, wrapping up
-* props: rick and arthur for the great work on query parsing
-* props: dave, matt, katie, rob for project organization and process
-* personal: working over the break was a good time to catch up and recharge technical chops
-* personal: following some large scale projects learning: mysql KV store, notification storage reduction, rails upgrades

-High level accomplishments are great for sensing if a project feels on track.
-I avoid including too many details because it's easy to get sidetracked and spend the whole 30 minutes talking about details that belong in another conversation.
-I summarize and highlight the big points about projects I'm working on (cloud, orgs), the type of work being done, and sometimes their status.

-One of my favorite parts of these meetings is recognizing great work from other team members.
-It's an important part of giving others incremental feedback so they're not in a vacuum about how they're doing until some type of annual performance review.
-I like to thank my team mates directly, but it's also good to have a running summary from these notes.

-In this example, I didn't have any questions.
-I find that when projects are running smoothly, there aren't many questions.
-One on ones are a good place to get a feel about whether many people on a team are having similar questions.
-But in those cases, the meeting isn't the best place to give an answer, a public discussion with the entire team works better.

-I save the last part of the agenda for long term things.
-Things I'm working on improving, ideas that I'd like to explore, interesting things I've read.

 ## Take notes